-We randomly assigned 115 primary schools in Bangladesh to one of two settings: children studying in groups with friends and children studying in groups with peers.
+We randomly assigned 150 primary schools in Bangladesh to one of three settings: children studying individually, children studying in groups with friends, and children studying in groups with peers.
 The groups consisted of four people with similar average cognitive abilities and household characteristics.
-While the achievement of male students was not affected by the group assignment, low-ability females with friends outperformed low-ability females working with peers by roughly 0.4 standard deviations of the test score distribution.
-This is not due to the fact that friends tend to be of the same gender or to a higher frequency of interactions among friends.
+While the achievement of male students was not affected by the group assignment, low-ability females in groups with friends outperformed low-ability females working with peers by roughly 0.4 standard deviations of the test score distribution.
+This is shown not to be due to the fact that friends tend to be of the same gender or to a higher frequency of interactions among friends.

 JEL Classification: I25, J16, O12